mykelkyle/odin-recipes/README.md

 - basic file directory comprehension

 Overall, I felt confident completing this project and nothing was overly challenging.
 However, utilizing git add/commit commands was a little tricky to get the hang of.
 I think I could improve next time by increasing the frequency and clarity of my commits.

+I also had trouble figuring out how to display my images on GitHub Pages.
+After triple checking the file path and case sensitivity, I realized I had never pushed the image files themselves to the repo.
+Dumb mistake, but a good lesson to learn for next time.